OWASP/SecureCodingDojo/README.md

 Check the wiki for a Docker image with this configuration.

 - Copy localUsers.json.sample to localUsers.json
-- Un-comment the line in config.js which specifies the localUsersPath
+- Add the line in config.json which specifies the localUsersPath
-- Un-comment the line in encryptConfigs.js that calls the genLocalUser function and fill in accordingly.
-- Copy paste the line as needed for all the users you need to create

-        genLocalUser("organizer","Organizer","","<enter your password here>");//DELETE ME WHEN DONE

-- After running encryptConfigs.js copy paste the generated line in localUsers.json
-- There are several caveats with local authentication such as users not being able to change their own passwords, missing account lockout, password expiration etc.
+- There are several caveats with local authentication such as missing account lockout, password expiration etc.

 # DB Setup Instructions
-Install MySQL and create a DB and credentials for that DB.
+If you don't configure a DB the training portal will just use a local SQLite DB You can also MySQL and create a DB and credentials for that DB.
 Note your user name and password you will need them for later.

 # Encryption Key Seeds and Environment Variables
 You will have to setup encryption keys as OS environment variables.
 On *nix/mac modify .bash_profile as follows